SQream/sqream_docs/operational_guides/ldap.rst

 Disabling LDAP Authentication
 -----------------------------

-To disable LDAP authentication and configure sqream authentication, execute the following syntax:
+To disable LDAP authentication and configure sqream authentication, use the following syntax:

 .. code-block:: postgres